St. Paul’s Food Pantry

 Throughout the COVID-19 pandemic, the Food Pantry will continue to be held on the third Wednesday of each month, when we serve our clients in our parking lot using safe social-distancing practices.
-Because of grocery supply shortages, we are having difficulty purchasing enough of certain items that are staples of our distributions.
-The Food Pantry is especially in need of the following items:
+Each month a notice will go out in our Weekly Vine with specific items needed by the Food Pantry, and a food drive will be held on the Sunday prior to the pantry day.

 Volunteers for the monthly Food Pantry day are needed!
 Sign up to serve by clicking here.
 Food donations may be left outside the back entrance to the food pantry in the marked container.
 A full shopping list may be found here.
-We appreciate your support and invite you to contact the church office at 434-979-6354 or email@example.com with questions or for more information.
+For questions, or for more information, please contact Jane Baer, email@example.com.